spyboy-productions/r4ven/README.md

 <p align="center">
 <a href="https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/spyboy-productions/r4ven&tutorial=README.md"><img src="https://user-images.githubusercontent.com/27065646/92304704-8d146d80-ef80-11ea-8c29-0deaabb1c702.png" alt="Open in Cloud Shell" height="40" ></a>

+> [!IMPORTANT]
-<h4 align="center"> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>
+> <h4> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>

-Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.
+> Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.

+> [!CAUTION]
+> **Please use this responsibly and ethically.**

 ### Key Features: